 Please arrive a few minutes early before the scheduled time of your study.

 Can my family or friends spend the night with me?

-Family/friends are not allowed to spend the night in the Sleep Disorder Center, unless the patient is an adolescent or requires assistance/support.
-Please contact the Sleep Disorder Center Supervisor if it is necessary that a family member stay the night for support.
-However, if your family wants to accompany you to the Sleep Disorder Center for a few minutes, they may do so.
-If you require any assistance, then please notify the Sleep Disorder Center staff prior to your arrival by calling 314-525-7280.
+Family/friends are not allowed to spend the night in the Sleep Center, unless the patient requires assistance/support.
+Please contact the Sleep Center if it is necessary that a family member stay the night for support.
+However, if your family wants to accompany you to the Sleep Center for a few minutes, they may do so.
+If you require any assistance, then please notify the Sleep Center staff prior to your arrival by calling 314-525-7280.

 What do I need to bring?

 When you come for your study, you should bring:

 - the completed “Sleep History Questionnaire” you may have received from your physician

 - something comfortable to sleep in, such as pajamas, shorts and t-shirt, etc.